syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

 </compilation>
 {% endhighlight  %}

-> Note: x.x.x.x in the above code snippet refers to the current version of the Essential Studio running in your system.
+N> x.x.x.x in the above code snippet refers to the current version of the Essential Studio running in your system.

 The version of Syncfusion dlls according to the .NET framework and MVC version are as follows.
 For example, 12.1 version is illustrated here.